Flying Sites in Jamaica

 Note: the launch is short and steep, and the site is NOT for beginners.
 For visiting pilots, we recommend intermediate skill levels because of a restricted landing field.
 Confidence in reverse launching is an asset!

 Landing: several potential LZs in 1 km distance (glide 1:4).
-The regular LZ is the oval sportsfield of UTECH and can be made in a 'sled ride' (caution: buildings and trees as well as power lines surrounding the LZ).
+Our regular LZ is the sports field of UTECH which can be made in a 'sled ride' (caution: buildings and trees as well as power lines surrounding the LZ).
 In strong SE sea breeze crawl up along the E mountains and approach LZ in X-wind.
+However, we are guests at UTECH and must play by their rules!

 #2 John Crow Hill, Malvern, St. Elizabeth